-In accordance with the Burra Charter principles (Article 22) and Practice Note for 'New Work', 'new work should be readily identifiable as such but must respect and have minimal impact on the cultural significance of the place'.5 Best practice guidelines for infill development, adaptation and new buildings in historic places are listed in the Burra Charter Article 22 Practice Note.
+In accordance with the Burra Charter principles (Article 22) and Practice Note for 'New Work', 'new work should be readily identifiable as such but must respect and have minimal impact on the cultural significance of the place'.
+Best practice guidelines for infill development, adaptation and new buildings in historic places are listed in the Burra Charter Article 22 Practice Note.

 Conservation Actions Priority Avoid new landscape elements or other new development in the landscape, unless it can be demonstrated they are essential for amenity, safety, recreation or visitor orientation and access, and/or enhance heritage values.
+Where possible, use intelligent design as a way to minimise visual impacts of barriers and warning marker, wayfinding and other signage.
 Ongoing Develop landscape guidelines to ensure a consistent approach to the design of new landscape elements and landscape infrastructure.
 (Refer to Policy 41 in this CLMP.)
-Medium term: two-five years Ongoing Assess proposals for new landscape elements and site furniture for impact on cultural heritage values and significant heritage attributes, including significant physical fabric, historic buildings and their setting, landscape character, views and important spatial relationships, and archaeological resources.
+Medium term: two-five years Ongoing

+Conservation Actions Priority Assess proposals for new landscape elements and site furniture for impact on cultural heritage values and significant heritage attributes, including significant physical fabric, historic buildings and their setting, landscape character, views and important spatial relationships, and archaeological resources.
 As required